In this article...

-In this article, we explain how to expunge marijuana possession convictions from your criminal record in Illinois once the new law legalizing Marijuana in 2020 becomes effective.
+This article explains how to expunge marijuana possession convictions from your criminal record in Illinois once the new law legalizing marijuana in 2020 becomes effective.
 We answer the questions:

 To learn more about the new law legalizing marijuana in Illinois, check out our article: New Illinois Law Legalizing Marijuana in 2020: Frequently Asked Questions.

-Under the new law some drug possession convictions will be automatically expunged.
-If you received a conviction for possession of up to 30 grams of cannabis and the conviction was not related to a more serious crime, your conviction is likely to be automatically pardoned and expunged from your record.
+Under the new law, some drug possession convictions will be automatically expunged.
+If you received a conviction for possessing up to 30 grams of cannabis and the conviction was not related to a more serious crime, your conviction is likely to be automatically pardoned and expunged from your record.

-If you have a conviction for possession of between 30 and 500 grams of cannabis or possession of drug paraphernalia, your conviction will not be automatically expunged, but, beginning in 2020, you will have the opportunity to affirmatively petition the court to expunge the conviction.
+If you have a conviction for possession of between 30 and 500 grams of cannabis or possession of drug paraphernalia, your conviction will not be automatically expunged, but, beginning in 2020, you will have the opportunity to petition the court to expunge the conviction affirmatively.

-After January 1, 2020, you will be able to petition to expunge a marijuana possession conviction once three years have passed since your sentence has been completed.
+After January 1, 2020, you can petition to expunge a marijuana possession conviction once three years have passed since your sentence has been completed.

-The first step in expunging a conviction for marijuana possession from your criminal record is to file a petition for expungement with the circuit court of the county that issued the conviction.
+The first step in expunging a conviction for marijuana possession from your criminal record is to file a petition for expungement with the county's circuit court that issued the conviction.
 Expungement petition forms can be found on most county clerks’ websites.
 You will generally be required to pay a fee to the clerk when you file the expungement petition.

-The Illinois state police, the arresting agency, and the chief legal officer of the municipality that made the arrest will receive notice of your expungement petition and will have 60 days to file an objection to the expungement.
+The Illinois State Police, the arresting agency, and the municipality's chief legal officer who made the arrest will receive notice of your expungement petition.
+They will have 60 days to file an objection to the expungement.